KickStart Breakfast Programme Terms and Conditions

 1. Where a Product is identified as faulty the School must immediately notify The Partners so appropriate action can be taken.

-1. Fonterra will lease recycling bins (“Bins”) and provide bin liners to Schools at no charge for the sole purpose of storing used Anchor™ Lite Blue UHT milk packs (“UHT Packs”).
+1. Fonterra will lease recycling bins (“Bins”) and provide bin liners to Schools at no charge for the sole purpose of storing used Anchor™ UHT Lite Blue milk packs (“UHT Cartons”).
 Bins must be stored on the School campus (or such other location as agreed between the parties) and will remain the property of Fonterra at all times.

-6. If a School chooses to retire from the Programme, Fonterra or any person authorised by Fonterra, may enter the School during reasonable hours or any other address where the Bins are expected to be for the purposes of removing the Bins.
+7. If a School chooses to exit the Programme, Fonterra or any person authorised by Fonterra, may enter the School during reasonable hours or any other address where the Bins are expected to be for the purposes of removing the Bins.
 The parties acknowledge that this provision survives the termination of a School’s participation in the Programme.

 8. The School must not part with possession of or remove the Bins from the School campus without the express consent of Fonterra in writing.